embedeep/Free-TPU/Runtime_Software/Readme.md

 You can download **ALL Free-TPU bin files** from **[BaiDu Cloud](https://pan.baidu.com/s/1M3mcz8XVxJHIfwsAPLV0iw)** (Extraction code: w462).

-#### Examples
+### Examples
-Suppose the demo have 3 folders: " images, tpubin, tpudemo ", and we are in tpudemo folder in command line.
+Suppose the demo have 3 folders: " images, tpubin, eepdemo ", and we are in eepdemo folder in command line.

 - Test 1 image:
 ```